Georgios Aresti: International career

 His hard work paid off after he was included in the national team squad by the former national team manager, Pambos Christodoulou in 2014.
 It was Aresti's first call for the Cyprus for a friendly game against Northern Ireland.

 His first appearance for Cyprus was shortly after as a substitution, in May 2014 at a friendly game against Japan.
 For a football player at the age of 20 to play in Saitama Stadium 2002 in front of almost 60 000 people, that was a big opportunity.

-Aresti, was then included in the starting eleventh for the game of Cyprus against Croatia in September 2014.
+Aresti, was then included in the starting eleven for the game of Cyprus against Croatia in September 2014.
 He had to face players such as Luka Modrić, Mario Mandžukić, Vedran Ćorluka and Mateo Kovačić.

 Aresti was also included in the squad for the Cyprus game against Bosnia for the Euro qualification rounds in 2016.